dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ### Nydus

-When using Nydus to download a file, Nydus will split the file into chunks of about 1MB and load them on demand.
+When Nydus downloads a file, it splits the file into 1MB chunks and loads them on demand.
-When using Seed Peer HTTP Proxy as Nydus cache server, the P2P transmission method is used to reduce back-to-source requests and back-to-source bandwidth, further improving download speeds.
+Use Seed Peer HTTP proxy as Nydus cache service, use P2P transmission method to reduce back-to-source requests and back-to-source bandwidth, and improve download speed.
-When Dragonfly is used as a cache server for Nydus, the configuration needs to be optimized.
+When Dragonfly is used as a cache service for Nydus, the configuration needs to be optimized.

 **1.** `proxy.rules.regex` regularly matches the Nydus storage warehouse URL, intercepts the download traffic and forwards it to the P2P network.